 Before moving on, let's set the stage with an explanation of Tactical Asset Allocation.

-Tactical Asset Allocation (TAA) is among the best investment tools available for navigating Full Market Cycles.
+Tactical Asset Allocation (TAA) is among the best investment tools available for navigating Full Market Cycles (see What Is A Full Market Cycle?
+Why Should I Care?).
 While TAA tends to lag in late bull markets, it offers opportunities for higher Compound Annual Growth Rates and lower Maximum Drawdowns across a full bull/bear market cycle.
 Among the greatest strengths of TAA is its mechanical, rules-based approach, which not only keeps the portfolio attuned with market conditions but reduces the anxiety of managing the portfolio.

 Perhaps the single biggest distinction between Tactical Asset Allocation and Modern Portfolio Theory is that while Modern Portfolio Theory seeks to reduce risk by spreading it across several asset classes, Tactical Asset Allocation seeks to reduce risk by cutting it.